This is a post in a series here at Whirlwind Travel. Every month will feature a new interview in

 the “What It Means To Be A Canadian Traveler” series.
 If you are a Canadian traveler and would like

-to be interviewed like Charlotte, please head on over to the “Contribute” page to find out how to get in touch.
+to be interviewed like Brooke, please head on over to the “Contribute” page to find out how to get in touch.

 What is your name and where are you from?